miltontan/divergence_order_test/README.md

 P.bs: Significance of one-tailed test that D.bs > 0.
 For D < 0, p = 1-P.bs.
 For two-tailed test, take lesser of P.bs and (1-P.bs) and divide by 2.

-betaX, betaY: Brownian motion rate parameters calculated by ancml for each trait
+*betaX, betaY: Brownian motion rate parameters calculated by ace for each trait, or sigma.d for multivariate traits.

 Wx.pic: Mean node age for trait X, calculated from Felsenstein's independent contrast algorithm